-An LLC operating agreement is an important legal document that details who owns the business and provides essential information pertaining to member duties.
+A Utah LLC operating agreement is an important legal document that details who owns the business and provides essential information pertaining to member duties.
 An LLC operating agreement establishes the financial relationship between members and the basics of the working relationships between those members and the managers who oversee daily operations.

-What Should Your LLC’s Operating Agreement Include?
+What Should Your Utah LLC’s Operating Agreement Include?

 The operating agreement should clearly define: